chrisl8/PanicStations/README.md

     * That is what the extra holes are for.
 * ~~Volume control~~
   * Test this, as it seems unreliable
-* Improved text and "interactivity" from system as you do things.
+* Improved text and "interactivity" from the system as you do things.
 * String of lights along the side to indicate progress/score/etc.
 * Alternate game modes
     * Self-driven Demo mode that just flashes lights